EvanZ0423/EvanZ0423.github.io/README.md

 ## Brief

-I recently find out that emojis can be used in Markdown for vivid expressing.
+I recently found out that emojis can be used in Markdown for vivid expressing.

 There is a website of emojis compilation,[[emojihomepage.com](http://emojihomepage.com/)],a single clik on a certain emoji will copy that to your clipboard.